cap2002/bitcoinclassic/README.md

 }
 ```

-Also, go to https://getaddr.bitnodes.io/ and type in the node network address, e.g. bitcoinxt-2.cloudapp.net, and click "CHECK NODE".
-Something like the following should show to verify you are running BitcoinXT:
+Also, go to https://getaddr.bitnodes.io/ and type in the node network address, e.g. bitcoinclassic21.northeurope.cloudapp.azure.com, and click "CHECK NODE".
+Something like the following should show to verify you are running Bitcoin Classic:

 `137.135.101.182:8333 /Bitcoin XT:0.11.0/`